 But, as I said, I want more haha!
 I have more goals.
-Before I sum all those things up I want to highlight something.
+Before I sum those 5 long term goals I have up I want to highlight something.
 I enjoy this lifestyle.
 It feels good making these steps and caring about animals, the planet and other people.
 People often talk about my lifestyle in the form of restriction.
 ‘You can’t do this and you can’t do that’.
 But that’s not true.
 I choose to not do or consume certain things.
 That’s a big difference in motivation.
 I feel good and I wish more people would feel this way.
 Okay, now that that’s clear onto the goals.
 Right now, the following things are on my list (I will try to describe them as concrete as possible):

 1 Minimizing Even More

 The process of minimizing has made me very happy and so I want to own even less stuff than I currently do.
 There are still so many items in my room of which I think: I don’t want this anymore.
 Little by little I’ve getting rid of these things in a responsible way.
 Minimalism feels so good!
 The less the better if you ask me.
 I feel free now that I’ve stepped out of the treadmill of consumerism.
 The constant buying, buying, buying.
 I finally feel a spectator of the treadmill instead of a participant.
 I want to continue to minimize.

 Buying only secondhand clothing?
 Check.
 But buying no more polyester is however a step further.
 Sometimes I find beautiful secondhand pieces of clothing but then they contain polyester.
 I find it hard to say no at that point.
 But!
 That’s something I want to work on.
 The items which are 100% polyester are fairly easy to avoid (since I know they’ll make me sweat a lot, it feels like wearing a plastic bag if you ask me), but the items which partly contain polyester are way harder.
 I try to avoid polyester because it is plastic and therefore releases microplastics when you wash them.
 Read more about that here.